Search the collections

 Card from Archive - ACFC Series 3, Dorothy Howard Collection, A Dictionary of Traditional Games, Rhymes and Terminology, describing the rules to Castles, of a version of the children's ...Images: 1

-Part of the Australian Children's Folklore Collection archive.
-Alternative archive name is ACFC.
-Dr Dorothy Howard came to Australia in 1954-5 as an American Fulbright scholar to study ...Images: 2
+Index cards, letters and photographs collected or written by Dr Dorothy Howard.
+Dr Dorothy Howard came to Australia in 1954-55 as an American Fulbright scholar to study Australian chi ...Images: 2

 Interviews, photographs and data collected by Heather Russell in 1984 in an inner suburban Melbourne school for the project Play and Friendships in a Multicultural Playground (an ethnog ...Images: 2